 10. Fragrance or Parfum

-these are a mix of various scent chemicals and fragrance dispersant’s that are not disclosed on the label.
-They have been associated with contact dermatitis, allergies, respiratory distress and possible reproductive system effects.
+Fragrance or Parfum can be a mix of various scent chemicals and fragrance dispersant’s that are not disclosed on the label.
+They have been associated with contact dermatitis, allergies, respiratory distress, and possible reproductive system effects.
 When a company uses “fragrance” or “parfum” in their ingredients list, we really don’t know what they are using.
 (Source)

-Another carcinogenic impurity found in personal care products, it is released into the air by cosmetic preservatives including diazolidinyl urea, imidazolidinyl urea, DMDM hydantoin, quaternium-15, 2-bromo-2-nitropropane-1,3-diol, and sodium hydroxylmethylglycinate.
+Another carcinogenic impurity found in personal care products, it is released into the air by cosmetic preservatives including Diazolidinyl urea, imidazolidinyl urea, DMDM hydantoin, quaternium-15, 2-bromo-2-nitropropane-1,3-diol, and sodium hydroxymethyl glycinate.
 Formaldehyde is a known human carcinogen but isn’t labeled on products.
-Nail Polish releases the toxic gas.
+Nail Polish releases this toxic gas.
 (Source)

 12. Heavy Metals (lead, aluminum, arsenic, nickel, beryllium, mercury, cadmium & nickel)